manasisahu/manasisahu/README.md

 - 👀 I’m interested in Learning advanced technology
 - 🌱 I’m currently learning azure devops
 - 💞️ I’m looking to collaborate on devops
-- 📫 How to reach me email
+- 📫 How to reach me manasi.sahu2009@gmail.com

 <!---
 manasisahu/manasisahu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.